 “For me, cycling is freedom…”

-Our attention was first drawn to Omar back in September 2015, when he was generating a buzz in following of his truly nomadic solo escape, tent packed, to pedal from Casablanca to Istanbul via mainland Europe.
-His route would see him head up to Tangiers, travel over to Spain and ride on through France, Switzerland, Germany, Austria, Italy, ferry over to Albania and continue through Greece to his eventual destination in Turkey, all with the smile on his face.
+Our attention was first drawn to Omar back in September 2015, when he was generating a buzz with his truly nomadic solo escape, pedalling from Casablanca to Istanbul via mainland Europe.
+His route would see him head up to Tangiers, travel over to Spain and ride on through France, Switzerland, Germany, Austria, Italy, ferry over to Albania and continue through Greece to his eventual destination in Turkey, all with a smile on his face.
 A smile that he knew you could only get from this kind of freedom.

 “The scenery in was spectacular, the weather, the view, everything was different and special.”